ibm-cloud-docs/log-analysis/alerts/alerts.md

 - You can configure different alert types for each notification channel that you configure for an alert.
 - You can configure different triggering conditions for each notification channel that you configure for an alert.

+A rule is also the basis of a `view`.
+You can see the data that is included by any rule by using it as a view.
+The two are interchangeable.

 ## Types of alerts
 {: #alerts_types}